 We require a First or strong Upper Second class honours degree or equivalent in Computer Science or in a joint degree with at least 50% Computer Science content.
 Applicants with extensive Computer Science industrial experience and a good honours degree in Computer Science, or its overseas equivalent, may also be considered for admission.
 We also require that all applicants have a strong background in Computer Science reflected, for example, in solid programming and software development skills.

 Months of entry

-This pathway combines two themes, namely the Concurrency theme and the Mobile Computing theme.
+This pathway combines two themes, namely the Parallel Computing in the Mulit-core Era theme and the Mobile Computing theme.
 The former provides the student with techniques and tools to successfully develop concurrent multicore systems, while alleviating problems of correctness, reliability, performance and system management.
-The latter provides the student with an understanding of the current state of the art in computing to support mobility for telecommunications
+The latter provides the student with an understanding of the current state of the art in computing to support mobility for telecommunications.

 Qualification and course duration